peerquery/markup-tools/README.md

 ```

-## Warning
+## Important!?

+### REGEX based

-This is a small purely Javascript-based library designed to work in both the browser and in Node.js.
+This is a very small(4kb minified) purely Javascript-based library designed to work in both the browser and in Node.js.
 With no dependencies, it uses `REGEX` and helper functions to attempt to parse everything, including html string.

+### NOT a sanitizer

+Please note that none of the functions in this library does sanitizing of HTML string.
+If you want to sanitize HTML please use the known HTML sanitizers such as [DOM Purify](https://www.npmjs.com/package/dompurify), [sanitize-html](https://www.npmjs.com/package/sanitize-html) and [XSS](https://www.npmjs.com/package/xss).

 ## Parsers `mtools.parse`